SPECIES GUIDANCE

 • Betula ermanii Silver Birch - available

-• Cercidiphyllum japonicum Katsura tree - soft verge only and will need a keen guardian- small number available
+• Cercidiphyllum japonicum - soft verge only and will need a keen guardian- small number available

 • Ginkgo Biloba Maidenhair - available to be avoided by people with allergies